RESGAD-TECH-UK/Databricks-Data-Engineer-Certification-Guide/Databricks Data Engineer Certification Associate/Lakehouse architecture & workspace.md

 * Supports **time travel** (query previous versions) using `VERSION AS OF` or `TIMESTAMP AS OF`.
 * Since Parquet files are **immutable**, any time you make an update a new copy of the file containing the updated record is created.
 The old copy is then marked as inactive in the delta log.
 * This log captures metadata information about the changes made to the Delta table.
 This includes the **operation type**, the name of the newly created data files, the **transaction timestamp**, and any other relevant information.
 * When a reader queries the table, it doesn’t scan all the Parquet files directly.
 Instead, it looks inside the _delta_log/ folder, finds the latest numbered JSON file (or a checkpoint), and uses it to determine the current, valid set of data files.
 In this way, the transaction log acts as the single source of truth for the table’s state.
+A reader can load the checkpoint at version 10, then just apply 11 and 12 to reconstruct the current snapshot.

 ```pgsql